s7manth/tp/docs/DeveloperGuide.md

 #### Aim of the feature
 As quick typers, it is inevitable for us to make typos once in a while.
-In those cases, it is very convenient if we could quickly refill the `CommandBox` with the mistyped command, and correct the mistake there.
+In those cases, it is very convenient if we could quickly refill the `CommandBox` with the mistyped input, and correct the mistake there.
 This features serves to meet that need.

 #### Implementation